GoogleCloudPlatform/magic-modules/.ci/README.md

 After that, log out of sunrise, log back in to sunrise, then log out another time, then run `fly login -t sunrise` as above.

+## I can't merge my PR!
+There are a couple reasons this might happen - I'll cover the ones I know about right now.

+* There might be merge conflicts right now - you'll see a failure in the first step with "there are merge conflicts" in the error message.
+If you see that error message in Concourse, but *not* in GitHub, simply try again - the GitHub API sometimes reports merge conflicts for a minute or so after a new commit is pushed, even if there aren't any.

+* To make sure that you end up with a clean history, the Magician rebases your PR onto master, and so if an old commit of yours introduces a merge conflict, *even if you fix that conflict in a subsequent commit*, the rebase process will fail.
+You need to fix this problem by rebasing your branch onto master yourself, and force-pushing to Github.

+* If you see Concourse complaining about an SSL error of some kind, please just retry.
+The Magician will auto-retry most transient failures, but this one seems to be a failure way down in some C code, so the Magician can't retry it easily.

 ## Other: Consult your local Magician Expert
 Remind them to update this page.